Russia, Turkey back plan to export grains; Ukraine doubtful

 Turkey says it would facilitate and protect the transport of the grain in the Black Sea.
 The Greek government has also offered the country’s powerful shipping fleet for the task, but Ankara has not made any mention about Athens being part of the possible deal.
 The Turkish government has recently ramped up rhetoric against neighbors including Greece and Cyprus over historical disputes.

-Turkey has another vested interest in helping to secure a deal: Ankara needs Moscow’s approval to continue its presence in northern Syria, where it plans to launch a new cross-border offensive against Syrian Kurdish militia that Ankara views as a security threat.
+Turkey has other vested interests in helping to secure a deal: Ankara needs Moscow’s approval to continue its presence in northern Syria, where it plans to launch a new cross-border offensive against Syrian Kurdish militia that Ankara views as a security threat.

 “Turkey really needs Russia’s blessing in order to be able to carry on this operation,” said Merve Tahiroglu, Turkey program coordinator at Project on Middle East Democracy.
 “I think they’re really going to try to get that kind of a concession out of the Russian side.”